Tellusant/docs/articles-posts/polusim-use-cases.md

 # PoluSim Use-Cases
 PoluSim has multiple uses within large companies.
 Here we share summaries of six use-cases.

 The graph is self-explanatory.
-Below it we describe some additional consideations for the top case.
+Below it we describe some additional considerations for the top case.

 <p align="center">
 <img  src="assets/images/tellusant-polusim-use-cases.svg" width="700" alt="PoluSim Use-Cases">